-Information in the menus below was updated in Noverber 2018.
-To contribute information that may be of interest to others in your country, please contact your country’s hosts: Christopher Kearney (email@example.com) or Brian Chu (BrianChu@rci.rutgers.edu) or Carolyn Gentle-Genitty (firstname.lastname@example.org).
+Information in the menus below was updated in July 2019.
+To contribute information that may be of interest to others in your country, please contact your country’s hosts: Christopher Kearney (email@example.com), Brian Chu (BrianChu@rci.rutgers.edu), Carolyn Gentle-Genitty (firstname.lastname@example.org), or Jake Brosius (Jake.Brosius@indy.gov).
 As the International Network for School Attendance grows, materials will be added to your country’s webpage.

 People, groups, and organizations

-- ‘Attendance Works’ is a national and state initiative to advance student success by reducing chronic absence: https://www.attendanceworks.org/
+- ‘Attendance Works’ is a national and state initiative to advance student success by reducing chronic absence.

 Current and upcoming activities and achievements

 - 2019, October 16-18: INSA is hosting its first conference on school attendance and absenteeism in Oslo, Norway.
 The US’s very own Dr. Carolyn Gentle-Genitty will be one of the international keynote speakers!